Russian version of this page

 An extra advantage of this tool is that it uses different voice pitch for different objects, thus, folders and files of various types are distinguishable simply by voice.

-The FM radio presets pack for Moscow and Sankt-Peterburg along with
+The FM radio presets pack for a bunch of cities (mostly Russian) along

-voice thumbnails is available here.
-This archive should be unpacked in
+with voice thumbnails is available here.
+Downloaded archive should be

 In order to simplify switching from one source to another in recorder I've created basic presets for each one:

 /voicedirectory, 22 kHz mono compressed as mp3 64kbps;

 /radiodirectory, 44 kHz stereo compressed as mp3 128 kbps;